MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsProvider.md

 Creates a new centralized logging trace provider.
 Trace providers are application components that generate trace messages or trace events useful in troubleshooting problems with Skype for Business Server.
-This cmdlet was introduced in Lync Server 2013.
+This cmdlet was introduced in Lync Server.